vasudev-ps/Neighbourhood-Map/README.md

 * The Map will be focused upon the user input city and a marker will be placed.
 * If user selects any type of establishments.
 Markers will be placed based on the results of google places library.
 * On clicked on the marker the details of the places will be displayed in infowindow.
+* Marker list appears and can be filtered.

 To Experience the Site [Click Here](https://vasudev-ps.github.io/Neighbourhood-Map/).